Karl Eberhard Schöngarth: Early life

-Karl Georg Schöngarth was born on 22 April 1903 in Leipzig, Germany.
-His father was a master brewer.
-Schöngarth began high school at the age of 11, but soon dropped out in order to work at a garden center to support the war effort.
-On 7 March 1918 Schöngarth was awarded a “Young Men's Iron Medal”.
+Schöngarth was born on 22 April 1903 in Leipzig, the son of a master brewer.
+He displayed ethno-nationalistic sentiments at an early age.
+He began high school at the age of 11 but, after the outbreak of the First World War, dropped out of school in order to work at a garden center to support the war effort.
+On 7 March 1918, Schöngarth was awarded a Young Men's Iron Medal.

 After the war, he was to go back to high school to complete his education, but instead joined a Freikorps paramilitary group in Thuringia.
-This eventually led to Schöngarth joining a local Nazi group in Erfurt on November 1923, as he felt the organization agreed with his ethno-nationalistic tendencies.
-Schöngarth fled to Coburg to try to escape from his crime of treason, but eventually came back to Erfurt and was given amnesty.
-In 1924 Schöngarth finished his high school education and got a job at the Deutsche bank while also joining the Army Infantry Regiment 1/15 in Gießen.
+He participated in the Kapp Putsch in 1920 and, in 1922, he joined the Nazi Party Ortsgruppe (local group) in Erfurt (membership number 43,870) and the Viking League.
+That year he also joined the Sturmabteilung (SA), the Nazi paramilitary organization, earned his Abitur and obtained a job as a bank teller at Deutsche bank.
+Following the failed Beer Hall Putsch, Schöngarth fled to Coburg to avoid a charge of treason but eventually returned to Erfurt and was granted amnesty.

-Karl Eberhard Schöngarth later joined the SA (Sturmabteilung) as member number 43,870 while claiming expulsion from the army.
-By 1924, Schöngarth's involvement with the Nazi Party had decreased, and he enrolled at the University of Leipzig, majoring in economics and law.
-He completed his first bar exam in 1928 and landed a job in the Naumburg Superior Courts.
-He then went on to acquire his doctorate in law from the Institute for Labor and Law, on 28 June 1929 at the age of 26, and was awarded a Cum Laude.
+By 1924, as Schöngarth's involvement with the Nazi Party waned, he briefly served in the Reichswehr Infantry Regiment 1/15 in Gießen and then enrolled at Leipzig University, majoring in economics and law.
+He joined a Student Corps, Corps Germania, and continued his studies at the University of Greifswald and the University of Halle.
+He completed his first state legal examination in July 1928 and entered on his legal clerkship in the Erfurt district court and the Naumburg regional court.
+He then went on to acquire his doctorate in law from the Institute for Labor Law at the University of Leipzig on 28 June 1929 at the age of 26, and was awarded a cum laude.
 His thesis was on the subject of "the refusal of notices of termination of employment contracts".
-He then decided to take his second bar exam in December 1933 and became a court official for Magdeburg, Erfurt and Torgau.
-Eberhard married Dorothea Gross, with whom he had two sons.
+He passed his second state legal examination in June 1932 and worked as an Assessor and assistant magistrate in Magdeburg, Erfurt and Torgau.

+In 1935, he married Dorothea Gross, with whom he had two sons.